gravitino/dualQuaternion/README.md

 dualQuaternion
 ==========

-out of the box quaternions for c++
+out of the box quaternions for C++

-o quaternions with logarithm and exponential map o dual quaternions with logarithm and exponential map
+- quaternions with logarithm and exponential map
+- dual quaternions with logarithm and exponential map
+- metrics on SO(3) and SE(3) using logarithms
+- build with make